apache/druid/docs/do-not-merge.md

 This feature allows you to safely replace the existing data in an interval of a datasource while new data is being appended to that interval.
 One of the most common applications of this is appending new data to an interval while compaction of that interval is already in progress.
 For more information, see [Concurrent append and replace](https://druid.apache.org/docs/latest/data-management/automatic-compaction#concurrent-append-and-replace).

-Segment locking will be deprecated and removed in favour of concurrent append and replace that is much simpler in design.
+Segment locking will be deprecated and removed in favor of concurrent append and replace that is much simpler in design.
 With concurrent append and replace, Druid doesn't lock compaction jobs out because of active realtime ingestion.

 ### Task locks for append and replace batch ingestion jobs